Climate and Average Weather Year Round in Roseville California, United States

 The average hourly wind speed in Roseville experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 4.0 months, from May 1 to September 3, with average wind speeds of more than 6.0 miles per hour.
-The windiest day of the year is July 20, with an average hourly wind speed of 6.7 miles per hour.
+The windiest month of the year in Roseville is July, with an average hourly wind speed of 6.6 miles per hour.

 The calmer time of year lasts for 8.0 months, from September 3 to May 1.
-The calmest day of the year is October 5, with an average hourly wind speed of 5.3 miles per hour.
+The calmest month of the year in Roseville is October, with an average hourly wind speed of 5.4 miles per hour.

 The predominant average hourly wind direction in Roseville is from the south throughout the year.